FFMG/myoddweb.piger/myodd/dynamic/doc/arithmeticconversions.md

 Arithmetic Conversion is what happens when you add/subtract/divide/etc 2 numbers together.

+## General

+The first true condition will set the data type.

+- `long double` if either lhs/rhs is long double.
+- `double` if either lhs/rhs is double.
+- `float` if either lhs/rhs is float.
+- `unsigned long long` if either is unsigned long long
+- `long long` if either is long long
+- `unsigned long` if either is unsigned long
+- `unsigned long` if one is long and the other is unsigned int.
+- `long` if either is long
+- `int` is nothing else matches...

+This is also true for strings and chars.

+## Division

+- `double` by default
+- `long double` if either lhs/rhs is:
+	- long double
+	- long long int - signed/unsigned
+	- long int - signed/unsigned

 ## Overflow

 The Arithmetic Conversion rules mean that you could have an overflow.